-Funding is limited and applications received after April 1 cannot be guaranteed consideration for a scholarship.
+There is limited funding available.
+Applications received after April 1st are not guaranteed consideration for the scholarship.

 Other University-Based Assistance

-- Talent Scholarships - The School of Music annually recognizes talent by awarding scholarships based upon an audition.
+- Talent Scholarships - Every year, The School of Music recognizes talent by awarding scholarships based upon an audition.

-- Athletic Scholarships - The Athletics Department awards scholarships each year for both men's and women's NCAA sports.
+- Athletic Scholarships - Every year, The Athletics Department awards scholarships for both men's and women's NCAA sports.

 - Clergy Discount - Members of the clergy are given one-half remission on tuition for most programs.
 (Spiritans are given special funding opportunities.)